 22 expert opinions on UI design trends for 2017

-Please note: there is a more up-to-date version of this article here: Expert Opinions on UI Trends 2019.
+Please note, there is a more up-to-date version of this article here: 10 UX design trends to watch in 2020.

 Opinions ain’t worth jack and a good UI is based on solid user research, not an ability to copy experts.
 So why the hell do we do these things?